 Key Steps TTCF Staff and Farmers are taking:

-Daily sanitizing of all common spaces, vegetable washing and packing areas, shared tools, handles, surfaces, harvest bins, etc. using approved CDC sanitization methods and recommended dilution.
+- Daily sanitizing of all common spaces, vegetable washing and packing areas, shared tools, handles, surfaces, etc.

-Installation of additional handwashing stations throughout the farm in order to continue our vigilance with frequent, thorough handwashing according to CDC guidelines.
+- Installation of additional hand-washing stations at farm to ensure frequent hand-washing according to CDC guidelines.

-Developing COVID-19 back-up plans with each farmer in the case of illness or outbreak on the farm, including a clear communication plan requiring immediate reporting of any of the above situations to all staff and farmers to limit further exposure.
+- Developing COVID-19 back-up plans with each farmer in the case of illness or outbreak on the farm

-Implementing a CSA Pick-up Protocol at all of our CSA box pick-up locations to ensure safety and social distancing for both our customers and our volunteers.
+- CSA Pick-up Protocol at all of our CSA box pick-up locations to ensure safety of customers and our volunteers.

 Please read our COVID-19 CSA and Farmers Market Policies and Procedures for a more detailed outline of our protocol pertaining to our CSA production and farmers market sales.
 Also visit our online store to pre-order for farmers markets!

 We wish our customers and everyone in our surrounding community good health and peace during these uncertain times.